agnoster/duplicator/README.md

 }).listen(8080)
 ```

 This allows you to be more specific about how you want to forward/duplicate connections.
 You could even load-balance either one, or only duplicate a certain number of requests per minute, or whatever.
 Note, however, that all calls to `forward` or `duplicate` **must** be called in the same tick, or data could be dropped to one of the destinations.
-(This is just how `Stream.pipe()` works, sorry).
+(This is just how `Stream.pipe()` works, sorry.)

 ## duplicator(cb)